vishnuabhi4/Data-Structure-JS/Linked-list/constructor.md

 myList.append(3);
 myList.display();
 ```
+* current serves as a temporary variable that is used to traverse the linked list and keep track of the current node during operations.
+* In a singly linked list, where you only need to traverse the list forward, it's not always necessary to maintain a separate tail pointer.
+You can typically accomplish what you need with just a head pointer and a temporary variable like current to traverse the list.
 #### The `while` conditions in the JavaScript code I provided are used to traverse the linked list.
 Let me explain them in detail:

 * In the `append(data)` method: